ChunaraLab/Discrimination-Data-Study/readme.md

 ### Shallow Neural Network Classifier

 #### Training and Testing data
-The training data, as decribed in the paper, is in the ["Training and Testing Data"](https://github.com/ChunaraLab/Discrimination-Data-Study/tree/master/Classifier/Training%20and%20Testing%20Data) folder.
+The training data (17000 labeled Tweets), as decribed in the paper, is in the ["Training and Testing Data"](https://github.com/ChunaraLab/Discrimination-Data-Study/tree/master/Classifier/Training%20and%20Testing%20Data) folder.
+The testing file is a sample file showing the format that needs to be used for testing/classifying the data.
+While labels are needed for testing the data, the labels column can contain any random value while classifying the data.

 #### Code
 The ["textClassifierFasttext.py"](https://github.com/ChunaraLab/Discrimination-Data-Study/blob/master/Classifier/textClassifierFasttext.py) contains the code to assign probabilites (between 0 and 1, 1 denoting racist Tweet) to each Tweet.
 Input (training data) should be in the train.csv file.
 The Tweets to be labeled needs to be in the test.csv file.